What do you do when you run out of milkweed? There are several options that can save the life of a caterpillar in such an emergency situation.

 Please understand that frozen milkweed leaves are not the best food for caterpillars.
 Old tough leaves that have not been frozen are better than frozen leaves.
 If you know you will need leaves in two weeks and are afraid that the field will be mowed or there will be a freeze, prepare some and freeze some, yes.
 At the same times, wash and refrigerate leaves to use.
 Store the washed and dried leaves in a plastic bag in the refrigerator as you would store lettuce.
 Use the frozen leaves only if the refrigerated leaves are not edible.
-Frozen leaves are a last resort.
+Frozen leaves are almost a last resort but better than non-milkweed food.
 (Human food can be frozen, thawed, and eaten without problem.
 Caterpillar food is different.
 Think frozen lettuce compared to older refrigerated lettuce.
 In an emergency, frozen is better than nothing but older refrigerated lettuce is better than frozen.)

 People who raise Monarch caterpillars indoors often run out of milkweed in the early spring.
 During other times of the year, emergencies arise.
 The county may unexpectedly spray for mosquitoes, the neighbor may spray his lawn (with over-spray coating milkweed in the wrong yard), an unexpected number of caterpillars may decimate the number of leaves available, or someone may become too helpful with the lawn mower.
 Whatever the cause, a milkweed emergency can mean death to dozens of caterpillars one is raising indoors.

 To prepare for such a situation, you can pick nice healthy common milkweed leaves and place them in a plastic bag.
 Remove all the air from the bag and seal it.
 Place it in an ice chest or refrigerator until you are able to clean and freeze the leaves.